jlmunozmeza/msdocs-django-postgresql-sample-app/README.md

-# Deploy a Python (Django) web app with PostgreSQL in Azure
+# Desplegar una app web Python (Django) con PostgreSQL en Azure

 This is a Python web app using the Django framework and the Azure Database for PostgreSQL relational database service.
 The Django app is hosted in a fully managed Azure App Service.
 This app is designed to be be run locally and then deployed to Azure.
 You can either deploy this project by following the tutorial [*Deploy a Python (Django or Flask) web app with PostgreSQL in Azure*](https://docs.microsoft.com/en-us/azure/app-service/tutorial-python-postgresql-app) or by using the [Azure Developer CLI (azd)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) according to the instructions below.